ArieArya/ChatbotPlatformHack/README.md

 ```
 /getResponse/secretkey=<str:secret_key>/message=<str:inp_message>
 ```
-If the passed secret key is invalid, a HTTP 400 Bad Request will be returned.
+If the passed secret key is invalid, a HTTP 400 Bad Request will be raised.
 Else, the output will simply be the response of the chatbot.
 ```python
 {'chat_response': <str>}
 ```